Game and Interactive Media Designer and Writer

 - Interactive Experiences

 My name is Madelyn "Maddie" Rae Veccia.
 I use She/Her/Hers pronouns and I love making narrative focused interactive experiences!
 I graduated from Worcester Polytechnic Institute (WPI) in May 2024 with a Bachelors of Arts in Interactive Media and Game Design.
-I am currently perusing my Masters of Fine arts in Interactive Media and Game design still at WPI.
+I am currently perusing my Masters of Fine arts in Interactive Media and Game design still at WPI (graduating May 2026).
 While at WPI I earned the IMGD community Award in 2023 for the active roll I take in the IMGD community.
 I also earned the IMGD Outstanding Innovation Award as a part of my Major Qualifying Project team in 2024.Aside from all of that, I am a proud trans woman who deeply believes in the power that comes from community and mutual support.
 I feel very lucky to have friends and a community that supports my authentic self and lifts me up to be the best version of myself every day.
-I also enjoy baking and running a Dungeons and Dragons (D&D) campaign for my friends!
+I also enjoy baking, writing, and playing tabletop games with my friends!

 Card Visuals

-This project showcases practical application of the iterative design process.
-This iterative design process can be clearly seen in the 3 versions of our rules sheets seen towards the bottom of this page.
-Our progress followed the regular cycle of development, playtesting, and analysis.
-We ended up with a fun co-operative card game where the players work together to pull off a high stakes heist!While our team was proud of this version of the project, there was still plenty of design concepts and ideas we left unimplemented due to time constraints.
+This game was developed by myself and 2 others as a part of a design sprint with the goal to create a card or board game over a rapid 4 week period.
+Over the course of those 4 weeks, our team cycled design, playtesting, and analysis to create the best version of our shared vision for the game.
+In the end the final product was a fun co-operative card game that replicated the exciting highs and lows of a heist movie.While our team was proud of this version of the project, there was still plenty of design concepts and ideas we left unimplemented due to time constraints.
 Luckily, I was able to continue this project individually.
 I designed visuals for the cards from the original game (as seen to the left) as well as new card types and mechanics that added an interesting expansion to our original game.

-The capacity building guide was a project I undertook in a team with other students from Worcester Polytechnic Institute (WPI).
+The Capacity Building Guide was a project I undertook over a two month period on a small team.
 We were tasked with translating a 40 page guide to the concept of capacity building to an easily approachable website that encourages users to learn at their own pace.The website can be accessed via the link below

-I was one of the lead interaction designers for this project.
-One of our main goals for this website was to obfuscate the sheer mass of material from our readers as to create a less intimidating reading experience.
+As one of the interaction designers on this project, one of my main goals was to obfuscate the sheer mass of material from our source material to hopefully create a less intimidating reading experience.
 This can be seen clearly in our expandable main page (shown in images below).
 This page, at first, is simple and approachable.
 However, it can expand to show every section and subsection of the capacity building guide.
-This allows our users to slowly embark on the task of learning capacity building without overwhelming them with information.
+This allowed our users to slowly embark on the task of learning capacity building without overwhelming them with information.

-This is only one example of the many methods of obfuscation we implored to create an approachable site.
-We also worked to include many accessibility elements to this site.
+In addition to these obfuscation tactics, our team worked to create accessibility tools for the site to further bolster the interactive experiance.
 As a neurodivergent person, this aspect of the site was very important to me and I worked to ensure that we could provide options to make this site comprehensible to as wide an audience as possible.

 I was the graphic design lead on this project.
 I developed the color and design pallets we used throughout the entire website.
 We used the program Figma to demo these design concepts and communicate them to the implementation team.The design of this website was created to be fun and inviting to those navitating it and learning capacity building.
 I took these ideas to heart when designing the various web pages and menus.
-I used bright colors that would shift depending on which section of the guide you were in to add some diversity to the pages.
-I focused on soft shapes and colors to put the user at ease when reading.
+This included using bright colors that would shift depending on which section of the guide you were in as well as soft shapes and colors to put the user at ease when reading.
 Example pages can be seen in the images below or by going to the capacity building website itself.

 During the run of this escape room we were featured on both Spectrum News 1 and The Worcester Telegram and Gazette.
 The links to these articles can be viewed below (The Worcester Telegram and Gazette requires a subscription for viewing).